pretix/pretix-docs/docs/tutorial/organizer-account.md

 The pretix team offers service in English and German.
 We are going to choose English as our preferred language of correspondence.

-Choose your preferred method of payment.
+We are going to choose our preferred method of payment.
-You may pay by SEPA direct debit, by invoice, or by credit card.
+The options are SEPA direct debit, invoice, and credit card.
-If you want to pay by SEPA direct debit, fill out your bank details in the form below and approve the mandate.
+We want to pay by SEPA direct debit, so we are going to fill out the IBAN, BIC, account owner, and bank name of our account, check the box to grant the mandate, and hit the :btn:Save: button.
-If you want to pay by credit card, fill out your credit card information and authorize credit card payments to rami.io GmbH.
-If you are planning on only offering free tickets, you don't have to provide any further information here.

-Once you are happy with your choices, click the :btn:Save: button.
-The page will notify you if any required information is still missing.
+The page will notify us if any required information is still missing.
-If you have provided all required information, a green checkmark will appear at the top of the page with the message "Your changes have been saved."
-This means that your organizer account has been submitted to our team for review and will be activated shortly.
+If we have provided all required information, a green checkmark will appear at the top of the page with the message "Your changes have been saved."

-The "billing contact" and "privacy contact" tabs allow you to provide different contacts within your organization for billing and privacy matters.
-This is completely optional.
-You only need to fill out the information on the "general" tab of the billing settings to get your account approved.
+This means that our organizer account has been submitted to the pretix team for review and will be activated shortly.